openstack/monasca-api/docs/monasca-api-spec.md

 * alarm_definition_id (string) - Name of alarm.
 * metrics ({string, string(255): string(255)}) - The metrics associated with the alarm.
 * state (string) - State of alarm, either `OK`, `ALARM` or `UNDETERMINED`.
+* state_updated_timestamp - Timestamp in ISO 8601 combined date and time format in UTC when the state was last updated
+* created_timestamp - Timestamp in ISO 8601 combined date and time format in UTC when the alarm was created

 #### Response Examples
 ```